-A/B testing means testing two different versions of a webpage to see which works better.
-We compare the two versions of the website by showing visitors both versions (version A and version B) at the same time – some visitors get to see variation A, others variation B. After statistical significance or some other learning point is achieved we stop the test and use the insight for further improvements of the page.
+A/B testing or split testing means testing two different versions of a webpage to see which works better.
+We compare the two versions of the website by showing visitors both versions (version A and version B) at the same time – some visitors get to see variation A, others variation B. After statistical significance or a noticeable learning point is achieved we stop the test and use the insight for further improvements of the page.

 Every company that operates on the Internet wants as many visitors as possible.
 But at the end of the day, we want all visitors to become our customers.
 And the metric that tells us how many people are converting from a visitor to a customer / subscriber is the conversion rate.
 Measuring the performance of versions A and B tells us how many visitors turned into customers / subscribers – that would be a typical goal for which we optimize.